voxpupuli/puppet-minecraft/README.md

     class { 'minecraft': }

-This entire class is parameterized, fully specified in `minecraft::params`.
+This entire class is parameterized, see minecraft class for details.

 Parameters are available which control how the Minecraft installation
 behaves: